Bastardkb/bastardkb.github.io/build guides/The Bastard Keyboard.md

 ---
 layout: default
-title: Bastyl (per-key RGB)
+title: Bastard Keyboard
 parent: Build guides
 ---

-## Bastyl DIY Kit Build guide
+## Bastard Keyboard DIY Kit Build guide

-This guide is meant to help you go through a quick and easy build of the Bastyl.
+This guide is meant to help you go through a quick and easy build of the Bastard Keyboard.
 Feel free to give us feedback.

 ## Kit contents